reactjs/react.dev/content/warnings/invalid-hook-call-warning.md

 >Note
 >
 >In general, React supports using multiple independent copies on one page (for example, if an app and a third-party widget both use it).
-It only breaks if you call `ReactDOM.render()` for a component with a different `require('react')` than seen by `react-dom`.
+It only breaks if `require('react')` resolves differently between the component and the `react-dom` copy it was rendered with.

 ## Other Causes